bernhardAxonIvy/doc/source/engine-guide/getting-started/_use-the-engine.rst

 ..
 Note::
   In Axon Ivy a task is a piece of work (a part of a process) assigned to a user or a role.
-A user can work on the task if this task is assigned to him or he has the role that the task is assigned to.
+A user can work on the task if this task is assigned to him or if he has the role that the task is assigned to.
 When a user works on a task, the task disappears from the task list of other users who would be able to work on the task, too.
 Only one user can work on a task at a time.
 In a process, it is possible to define parallel tasks.
 Therefore, it is possible that two or more users work in parallel on different tasks of the same process instance.
 In Axon Ivy, a process instance is called a **case**.